 The primary purpose of ij is to allow the execution of Derby SQL statements interactively or via scripts.
 Since SQL statements can be quite long, ij uses the semicolon to mark the end of a statement or command.
+All statements and commands must be terminated with a semicolon.
+If you press Return before terminating a statement or command, ij places a continuation character (>) at the beginning of the next line.

-All statements and commands must be terminated with ij uses properties, listed in ij properties reference, to simplify its use.
+ij uses properties, listed in ij properties reference, to simplify its use.